Top local stories of 2019

 High school investigations

-Investigations into multiple sex cases at the McCracken County High School lead to arrests and charges, the return of a well-loved teacher, and the resignation of a superintendent.
+Investigations into multiple sex cases at the McCracken County High School lead to arrests and charges, the return of a principal, and the resignation of a superintendent.

 Major flooding